AdamJelley/aligning-agents-like-llms/README.md

 # Aligning Agents Like LLMs
-This repository contains supplmentary videos for the paper "Aligning Agents like LLMs", under review for the first edition of the Reinforcement Learning Conference (RLC).
+This repository contains supplmentary videos for the paper "Aligning Agents like LLMs", under review for NeurIPS 2024.

 The videos show sample behaviours of our trained models in the Bleeding Edge environment.
 Our agents receive the *same* images shown as input (which are resized and fed into CNN layers), and output a gamepad action at each timestep.